+Eligible employees.
 In order to be eligible for family leave, the employee must be employed for not less than 6 consecutive months by the employer.

 This law, unlike the federal FMLA, does not entitle eligible employees to a medical leave due to an employee's own serious health condition.
 However, the state law does cover additional family members.

-A “child” means a biological, step, adopted, or foster child of an employee.
+Child means a biological, step, adopted, or foster child of an employee.

-A “parent” is defined more broadly under the state statute than under the federal FMLA.
+Parent is defined more broadly under the state statute than under the federal FMLA.
 “Parent” includes a biological, foster, adoptive, stepparent, legal guardian, parent-in-law, grandparent, or grandparent-in-law.